Football Party Tailgating Party Super Bowl Party!

 leave the recliner!

-create one in Microsoft Excel) on a piece of paper.
+spreadsheet software) on a piece of paper.
 At the top of the

 upper left-hand corner blank.
 Label the numbers at the top "NFC Team